guozihang/gzhlaker-opencslr/README.md

 ### 1. Data Preparation

-OpenSLR supports several public sign language datasets.
+OpenCSLR supports several public sign language datasets.
 For example, to use the Phoenix2014 dataset:

 ```bash
 # Download and preprocess the Phoenix2014 dataset